Don’t Catch Feelings, Catch Some Sleep

 Both compounds offer tremendous health benefits and cannot be compared.
 That being said, the psychoactive effects of THC may be a major deciding factor if pain relief is your main concern.

 The main ingredient of this pain reliever oil is CBD or Cannabidiol.
 CBD is well known for the plethora of health benefits it offers.
 It has been used for ages to treat various ailments.
 The major benefit that CBD offers, unlike THC, its counterpart, is that it doesn’t get you high.
 THC is what gets activates the psychoactive effects and gets you ‘stoned’.
 High-grade quality CBD oil contains little to no traces of THC in it.
 On the other hand, CBD reacts with the CB2 receptors and activates neurotransmitters in the brain.
 CBD is non-psychoactive and is known to negate or counteract the psychoactive effects of THC.
 CBD interacts with receptors of the body’s endocannabinoid system to improve immune health.

 Is CBD Oil Safe?

 With people raving about CBD oil and its benefits, how can you ensure that you are using a safe oil?
 People still have the stigma of associating marijuana with getting high.
 Those who know the difference between THC and CBD, know for a fact that the latter does not get you ‘high’.
-Nevertheless, it is common to be skeptical about using products which contain an ingredient that is also used as a recreational drug.
+Nevertheless, it is common to be skeptical about using products that contain an ingredient that is also used as a recreational drug.
 Reading this bit of information may clear out any doubts about this in your mind.

 - CBD oil is a plant-based medicine that acts as a natural stress and pain reliever.
 Anyone would switch to a natural product from a chemically laced pharmaceutical medication.

-- CBD does not alter psychological functions neither does it change your blood pressure, body temperature or heartbeat
+- CBD does not alter psychological functions neither does it change your blood pressure, body temperature, or heartbeat

 - CBD, unlike its counterpart THC, does not have psychoactive effects